 - Other members of the Board and officers and service providers of the Company may attend the meeting (specific to the relevant meeting) upon the invitation of the Audit Committee.

-3.5 Keeping and Inspection of Minutes
+3.5 Keeping of Minutes

-- Those minutes to be signed by the Chairman of the Audit Committee Meeting at which the proceedings were had or by the Chairman of the next succeeding meeting shall be evidence of the proceedings to which it relates.
+Minutes to be signed by the Chairman of the Audit Committee Meeting at which the proceedings were had or by the Chairman of the next succeeding meeting shall be evidence of the proceedings to which it relates.

 The Audit Committee shall in accordance with the procedure determined by the Board and at the cost of the Company:-